 Help Us Stop the Sick Baby Facebook Hoax

 1. Never Share or Like these photos.
 If you do you are playing right into the hoaxers hands and potentially causing great distress to the families involved, and of course you’re passing false information to all of your Facebook friends.
-In fact sharing and liking the photos will likely end up making the unscrupulous spammer who posted the photo lots of money.

 2. Avoid commenting on the photos.
 Even if you know the photo is a hoax a comment can make the post appear on the tickers of your Facebook friends and can help spread the photo.
-Not many people read the comments attached to a photo anyway.

 3. Instead of a comment you can send a private message to the person who uploaded the photo and explain it is a sick hoax and ask them to remove it.

 4. Report the photo.
 Many people who upload these photos will never take then down voluntarily, so Facebook will do it for you.
-Make Facebook aware of the photo by clicking the Report option.
+Make Facebook aware of the photo by clicking the Report option